 The mountains surrounding Blowing Rock are still largely undeveloped, protected by the boundaries of National Forests and National Park lands.
 Even now, it’s so easy to look out over the views and imagine Fraser’s Ridge, to envision rustic cabins tucked into the hills.
 It’s no great stretch to think of Jamie asking Claire if she would like to settle with him in those hills.

 Blowing Rock is the perfect hub for an inspired adventure- book your stay and get to exploring!
 So where should you go to find your Fraser’s Ridge in Blowing Rock?
-Check out these locations and activities!
+Check out these locations, events, and activities!

 Blue Ridge Parkway

 Blowing Rock is on the Blue Ridge Parkway, a unit of the National Park Service.
 Along the Parkway, dubbed America’s Favorite Drive, you can enjoy countless views, trails, and historic locations.
 For a breathtaking view of the very area that could have been home to Fraser’s Ridge, we recommend Thunder Hill Overlook and Yadkin Valley Overlook, both just north of Blowing Rock on the Parkway.
 Portions of the NC Mountains-to-Sea Trail are accessible nearby along the Blue Ridge Parkway, too.
 How fitting to take a hike along a route that connects the ocean to the mountains, while thinking of possible paths Jamie and Claire would have traveled on their journey from Wilmington to Fraser’s Ridge!
 There are many more trails available from points on the Parkway, like Tanahwa Trail, Boone Fork Trail, and Green Knob Trail.
 See more local hiking information here.